microsoft/X-Mem/README.md

 	- Supports rapid addition of new benchmark kernel routines
 	- Example: stream triad algorithm, impact of false sharing, etc. are possible with minor changes

-Cross-platform: Currently implemented for Windows and GNU/Linux on x86-64, x86-64 with AVX extensions CPUs
+Cross-platform: Currently implemented for Windows and GNU/Linux on x86, x86-64, and x86-64 with AVX extensions CPUs
 	- Designed to allow straightforward porting to other operating systems and ISAs
-	- 32-bit x86 port under development
 	- ARM port under development

 Memory throughput: